Rudel

 $config->save();

 Backups and deployment records are pruned per app, newest first.
+Retention is about keeping recovery history valuable, not about deleting state blindly.

 Expiry reporting